HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 ### Procedure

 QDM defines Procedure as an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
 A _procedure_ may be a surgery or other type of physical manipulation of a person’s body in whole or in part for purposes of making observations and diagnoses or providing treatment.

+Sometimes a Procedure resource might be needed to represent an imaging procedure.
+Additional guidance can be found in the [Authoring Patterns](https://github.com/cqframework/CQL-Formatting-and-Usage-Wiki/wiki/Authoring-Patterns) topic in the CQL Formatting and Usage Wiki by searching “Imaging Procedures” for the relevant version of QI-Core.

 #### Procedure Vs Intervention